Friday, December 21, 2012

 Technical Stuff

 Autodesk the maker of the super powerful Maya 3D modeling application also makes a very cool suite of free 3D modeling applications.
-The suite is called 123D.
+The suite is called 123D.123D Catch is an application that allows you to quickly make a 3D model using a series of photographs.
+You will use 123D Catch to create the first model for your mashup.

 TinkerCAD